Justin Miller (baseball, born 1987): Texas Rangers

 Miller spent the entire 2010 season at Bakersfield, finishing the year with a record of 4–3, an ERA of 3.06, 52 strikeouts, and 21 walks over the course of 47 innings in 32 appearances, going 0-for-1 in save opportunities.
 For 2011, he was promoted to the Frisco RoughRiders of the Class AA Texas League.
 He spent the entire season there, making 48 appearances and pitching 692/3 innings, finishing the year with 77 strikeouts, 24 walks, an ERA of 1.81, and a record of 9–1, earning 13 saves in 17 opportunities.
 In the fall of 2011, he played for the Surprise Saguaros in the Arizona Fall League, going 2–0 in his two appearances with no walks and striking out two batters in 21/3 scoreless innings of work.
 The Texas Rangers added Miller to their 40-man roster after the 2011 season to protect him from the Rule 5 draft.

 After undergoing ulnar collateral ligament reconstruction, popularly known as "Tommy John surgery," Miller missed the entire 2012 season, but he returned to action with Frisco in May 2013, pitching 16 innings in 16 appearances with a 1–0 record, an ERA of 6.19, 21 strikeouts, seven walks, and two saves in three opportunities.
-Promoted to the Round Rock Express of the Class AAA Pacific Coast League, Miller made 11 appearances for the Express before his season ended with an injury, pitching 11 innings in which he had 12 strikeouts, nine walks, and an ERA of 9.82, earning a save in his only save opportunity.
+Promoted to the Round Rock Express of the Triple–A Pacific Coast League, Miller made 11 appearances for the Express before his season ended with an injury, pitching 11 innings in which he had 12 strikeouts, nine walks, and an ERA of 9.82, earning a save in his only save opportunity.
 He finished the 2013 season with an overall ERA of 7.67, 33 strikeouts, and 16 walks.
 The Rangers released him on September 1, 2013.